Therefore encourage one another and build one another up, just as you are doing.

 Rachel grew up on a family dairy farm in Plymouth, Wisconsin with her parents and siblings.
 Here she learned to trust God through all circumstances, whether they be financial worries, fires, droughts, or illness, and also to continually love and serve those around her.
-From the heart of cheese country, she attended Concordia University, Nebraska to pursue a degree in secondary education, and took an opportunity to study abroad in Ireland and experience more of the amazing world God has made.
+From the heart of cheese country, she attended Concordia University, Nebraska to pursue a degree in secondary education.

 Having a long held desire to teach overseas and knowing that God is an integral part of this desire and process, Rachel is finally following the calling that God has been nurturing in her heart for many years now.